0xjgv/inconnu/README.md

+# Inconnu

+Inconnu is a tool for pseudonymizing data, anonymizing data, and making data more private.
+It aims to be compliant with GDPR and other privacy regulations.

+> GDPR compliance for LLMs primarily hinges on several key principles: lawfulness, fairness, transparency, data minimization, accuracy, storage limitation, integrity, and confidentiality

 ## Checklist for Anonymizing Data
 1. Robust Anonymization Process:
 - Ensure that the anonymization process removes all personal identifiers and that the data cannot be re-identified using any reasonably available means.